Nakai Misl: History

 Bhagwan had no children and was succeeded by his brother Gyan Singh as the head of the Nakai Misl in 1789.
 With the family's old enemy Wazir Singh killed by Dal Singh, the son of Heera Singh Sandhu, Gyan Singh had a relatively peaceful reign and consolidated his power.
 He married Sardarni Rai Kaur and had three children; a son Kahan Singh who succeeded him after his death in 1807, and two daughters named Bibi Rattan Kaur and Bibi Daya Kaur.

-In 1798 Gyan Singh married his sister Raj Kaur to Ranjit Singh at his mothers behest, who became Ranjit's second-most favourite queen, whom he fondly called Mai Nakain.
+In 1798 Gyan Singh married his sister Raj Kaur to Ranjit Singh at his mothers behest, who became Ranjit's second but most favourite queen, whom he fondly called Mai Nakain.
 After the marriage, she was renamed Datar Kaur to avoid confusion with Ranjit's mother and aunt who were also both named 'Raj Kaur'.
 She received the name "Datar", meaning 'Giver', due to her gentleness and understanding nature.
-In 1801 she gave birth to Kharak Singh, the heir apparent of the Sikh empire.
+In 1801 she gave birth to Kharak Singh, the heir apparent of the Sikh Empire.
 She was granted a jagir by Ranjit Singh at Sheikhupura.
 She took control of the Sheikhupura Fort when her six-year-old son Kharak Singh conquered it.
 She gave birth to her second son Rattan Singh in 1805.
 The Sikh Khalsa Army was under her and her minor son Kharak Singh's command during the Battle of Multan (1818).

 In 1807 Gyan Singh died and his son, Kahan Singh succeeded him.
 Before having his estate seized by Ranjit Singh in 1810, Sardar Kahan Singh conquered Pakpattan.
 After Ranjit Singh had declared himself the Maharaja of Punjab in 1801, he continued consolidating the majority of the Misls.
 The ambitious Maharaja eyed the Nakai territory, but spared it until Sardar Gyan Singh's death in 1807.
 Mohkam Chand conquered the fortresses of Chunia, Dipalpur, and Satghara.
 Sardar Kahan Singh came back from Multan to find his territories out of his control.
 Consequently, Ranjit Singh ordered the annexation of his holdings and granted Kahan Singh a Jagir at Baherwal, then valued at 15,000 Rupees.
 A Jagir at Nankot was also granted to Sardar Khazan Singh, a son of Sardar Ran Singh Nakai.